devcjohn/cj.cafe/public/blog/migrating-to-aws-ecs.md

 - Use AWS and more specifically ECS (Elastic Container Service) to host the site
 - Use Terraform to manage the AWS infrastructure
 - The site works the same as before and is accessible at my domain name

+Having previously used Terraform in production work projects, I understand it can improve the automation, visibility, accuracy, and repeatability of cloud infrastructure setups.
+As for ECS, while there are alternative ways to deploy the site on AWS I wanted to get more experience with this technology.

 Here is a log of the steps I took and the results.